hickeyma/helm3-migration/proposal/README.md

 ## 3.3 Extensions required to the Helm v3 client

-Some possible extensions need to the Helm v3 client:
+Some possible extensions to the Helm v3 client:

--
+- For Release version object:
+  - Be able to set `modifiedAt`
+  - Be able to set `status`
+  - Be able to set `creationTimestamp`
+  - Be able to set `version`
+  - Enable release objects to be added only (i.e. without adding the undelying kubernetes resources)

 ## 3.4 Helm convert release object code example <July 2019>